sangria-graphql/sangria-graphql.github.io/getting-started.md

 ![Data Requirements]({{"/assets/img/data-requirements.svg" | prepend: site.baseurl}})

-Since GraphQL has a type system, the server defines a schema which clint can query with introspection API.
-This provides the client with a a set possibilities.
-After client got this information and decided which parts of the data it needs, it's able to describe its data requirements in form of GraphQL _query_.
+Since GraphQL has a type system, the server defines a schema which the client can query using the introspection API.
+This provides the client with a a set of possibilities.
+After the client got this information and decided which parts of the data it needs, it is able to describe its data requirements in form of GraphQL _query_.

 Important aspect of GraphQL is that it's completely backend agnostic.
 This means that you are free to choose the transport protocol,